 Children from Godfrey Ermen Memorial Primary School in Eccles donated more than 450 toiletries for staff and patients on the Critical Care Unit at Salford Royal.

-The children collected the items during a non-uniform day to support those effected by the coronavirus pandemic in 2020.
+The children collected the items during a non-uniform day to support those affected by the coronavirus pandemic in 2020.

-The children also recorded special messages for our NHS heroes as part of our Care this Christmas fundraiser, which was shared across our social media platforms.
+They also recorded special messages for our NHS heroes as part of our Care this Christmas fundraiser, which was shared across social media.